Ecommerce Performance Marketing: A Complete Guide for 2024

 Your campaigns are launched, congrats!
 Now is when you take a good look at the data.
 Are the results meeting the goals and expectations you set at the beginning?
 Probably not.
 It is very unlikely that every part of your strategy will be successful.
 This is when performance marketing kicks into full gear.
 Through performance marketing tactics you can optimize and start to improve your results.

 Determine which channels are performing the best, the worst, and understand why.
-Are doing things on certain channels that you could leverage in others?
+Are you doing things on certain channels that you could leverage in others?
 Take a look at your budget.
 Are you spending your budget appropriately?
 In some cases, you have done everything to improve and optimize a specific ad or campaign but it still fails to do well.
 In this case, leverage what works and continue to push channels that are effective.
 Shut down what doesn’t work, but make sure to learn from those failures so you can bring these learnings forward for any other strategy you may create in the future.

 Another optimization strategy that often gets overlooked, is managing the days and times in which your ads are being served, or your ad schedule.
 In both Facebook and Google Ads, you can review what time and day your ads are converting the most.
 If you’re running your ads 24/7, you may be wasting your budget on clicks that have lower intent.
 Take a look at the times and days that work best, and then optimize to ensure your ads will show when you need them to.